RationAI/xopat/docs/web/development.md

 some session & start debugging :) Changes in the viewer code (except for the server logics) is reflected with window reload.

+New features _shall_ be added to ``CHANGELOG.md``.
+There, always a new chapter `Unreleased` should be present, where current modification summary should be maintained.

 ### Developing modules & plugins
 Documentation & init feature is coming!